Singleton CE Primary School

 - Rigorously monitor and evaluate our performance in order to raise standards further.

-- To work in partnership with the local community, Singleton Trust, local schools and industry to deepen our understanding of the wider world.
+- To work in partnership with the church, local community, Singleton Trust, local schools and industry to deepen our understanding of the wider world.

 - Provide opportunities for extended learning through the provision of a wide range of extra-curricular opportunities.